-The museum houses relics from the local community that focuses the cultural history of the city.
+The museum houses relics from the local community that focus on the city’s cultural history.

-The displays here include collections focusing on the Native American history, the historical fires in the city, travel and tourism, and the hot springs of the city.
+The displays here include collections focusing on Native American history, the historical fires in the city, travel, and tourism, and the city’s hot springs.

-There is also artwork created by local artists on display in the museum.
+Local artists also create artwork on display in the museum.